Analysis | What You Need to Know About the Spreading Coronavirus

 11. What are authorities doing?

+Early praise for China’s response has ebbed.
+The country did not immediately release genetic information about the virus and has struggled to explain changes in the way it counts new cases.
+In a nation where the internet is heavily censored, there was a rare outpouring of social media fury over the death from the virus of a Chinese doctor who had waved an early red flag about the outbreak but was silenced by police.
+The top officials in Wuhan and Hubei were later removed from their posts.

---With assistance from Dong Lyu, Hannah Dormido, John Lauerman and James Paton.
+--With assistance from Dong Lyu, Hannah Dormido, James Paton and Grant Clark.

-To contact the reporter on this story: Jason Gale in Melbourne at j.gale@bloomberg.net
+To contact the reporters on this story: Jason Gale in Melbourne at j.gale@bloomberg.net;John Lauerman in London at jlauerman@bloomberg.net

-To contact the editors responsible for this story: Michael Patterson at mpatterson10@bloomberg.net, Paul Geitner, Lisa Beyer
+To contact the editors responsible for this story: Michael Patterson at mpatterson10@bloomberg.net, Lisa Beyer, Paul Geitner

 ©2020 Bloomberg L.P.